 UVA Football Games

 Fall means tailgating season.
-Take your corn hole set to Grounds as you cheer on the Cavaliers.
-There are plenty of local restaurants, breweries and boutiques that offer all your tailgating essentials this season, such as the Wine & Country Shop.
+Take your corn hole set to the backyard as you stream the game and cheer on the Cavaliers.
+There are plenty of local restaurants, breweries and boutiques that offer all your tailgating essentials this season with to-go boxes, such as the Wine & Country Shop.
 Just don’t forget your orange and blue!

 Virginia Vineyard Outings & Picnics